joansalasoler/vpype-gscrib/docs/index.rst

   community to enhance the plugin's capabilities and adapt it to new use cases.

-By achieving these goals, **vpype-mecode** aims to be a valuable tool for designers, engineers, and makers looking to bridge the gap between digital vector graphics and automated manufacturing.
+By achieving these goals, **vpype-gscrib** aims to be a valuable tool for designers, engineers, and makers looking to bridge the gap between digital vector graphics and automated manufacturing.